• Skip to main content

 balanced literacy approach - word study

 Students work with words through fun and engaging activities.
-At the 6th grade level, students focus on root words, suffixes and prefixes, and how to derive meaning of words.
+At the 6th grade level, students focus on root words, suffixes, and prefixes and how to derive the meaning of words.
 While I incorporate spelling into this word work time, vocabulary is a weakness for my students.
 I am always in search of context clue word work resources to enhance vocabulary and word work strategies with my students.

-A favorite question that ALWAYS pops up in reading teacher discussions, “How do you structure your time with students?”
+A favorite question that ALWAYS pops up in reading teacher discussions is, “How do you structure your time with students?”
 While every school has different time frames, here is how I structure my 100 minutes of instructional time:

 instructional time classroom schedule